 The River Bann provides complete protection and all-round shelter.
 River access is straightforward between well-lit stone training walls assisted by alignment beacons and leading lights.
-Once through the entrance, there are no issues progressing up the well-marked river to the marina.
-The entrance, however, is subject to swell, outflow overfalls, and a dangerous surf in moderately adverse conditions where careful planning is required.
+Once through the entrance, there are no issues progressing up the well-marked river to Coleraine Marina.
+The entrance, however, is subject to swell, outflow overfalls, and dangerous surf in moderately adverse conditions where careful planning is required.
 In the worst case, with north and northwest gales, the sea breaks right across it rendering it impassable.
 Consequently, no attempt should be made by a newcomer in any onshore winds of Force 6 or above.

 Keyfacts for Seatons Marina